Battle of Chantilly: Battle

 On the morning of September 1, Pope ordered Maj.
 Gen. Edwin V. Sumner of the II Corps, Army of the Potomac, to send a brigade north to reconnoiter; the army's cavalry was too exhausted for the mission.
 But at the same time, he continued his movement in the direction of Washington, sending McDowell's corps to Germantown (on the western border of modern-day Fairfax, Virginia), where it could protect the important intersection of Warrenton Pike and Little River Turnpike that the army needed for the retreat.
 He also sent two brigades from Maj.
 Gen. Jesse L. Reno's IX Corps, under the command of Brig.
 Gen. Isaac Stevens, to block Jackson.
 Maj.
 Gen. Philip Kearny's division from the III Corps followed later that afternoon.

 Jackson resumed his march to the south, but his troops were tired and hungry and made poor progress as the rain continued.
 They marched only three miles and occupied Ox Hill, southeast of Chantilly Plantation, and halted, while Jackson himself took a nap.
 All during the morning, Confederate cavalry skirmished with Union infantry and cavalry.
 At about 3 p.m., Stevens' division arrived at Ox Hill.
 Despite being outnumbered, Stevens chose to attack across a grassy field against Brig.
 Gen. Alexander Lawton's division in the Confederate center.
 The Union attack was initially successful, routing the brigade of Colonel Henry Strong and driving in the flank of Captain William Brown, with Brown killed during the fighting.
 The Union division was driven back following a counterattack by Brig.
 Gen. Jubal Early's brigade.
-Stevens was killed during this attack about 5 p.m. by a shot through his temple.
+Stevens was killed during this attack at about 5 p.m., by a shot through his temple.

 A severe thunderstorm erupted about this time, resulting in limited visibility and an increased dependence on the bayonet, as the rain soaked the ammunition of the infantry and made it useless.
 Kearny arrived about this time with his division to find Stevens' units disorganized.
 Perceiving a gap in the line he deployed Brig.
 Gen. David B. Birney's brigade on Stevens's left, ordering it to attack across the field.
 Birney managed to maneuver close to the Confederate line but his attack stalled in hand-to-hand combat with Maj.
 Gen. A.P.
 Hill's division.
 Kearny mistakenly rode into the Confederate lines during the battle and was killed.
 As Kearny's other two brigades arrived on the field, Birney used the reinforcements as a rear guard as he withdrew the remainder of the Union force to the southern side of the farm fields, ending the battle.